 Tech.co's Jira test score: 4.3/5

-monday is a prolific creator of multiple business-based software tools, one of which is their popular project management platform.
+monday.com is a prolific creator of multiple business-based software tools, one of which is their popular project management platform.

 This platform comes with an easy-to-use automation builder, as well as many handy customization options which users can implement to make their experience a lot easier – the provider gained a score of 4.1/5 for usability on our last round of testing, higher than our top-rated provider ClickUp (4/5) and Jira (3.5/5).

-On the Standard plan and up, there are useful task management tools like a Gantt Chart, Kanban board, and Milestones too.
-While monday isn't exactly packed with options (as you can see from the picture below), that can sometimes be preferable for people who don't want to be flooded with buttons and tools and want a simpler, cleaner experience that remains highly customizable.
+While monday.com isn’t exactly packed with options (as you can see from the picture below), that can sometimes be preferable for people who don’t want to be flooded with buttons and tools and want a simpler, cleaner experience that remains highly customizable.

-How easy monday.com is to use goes some way to explaining why it has such a high customer score (4.5/5) which was much higher than Jira,s (3.6/5) – clearly, customers who go for monday.com are, on average, more satisfied.
+How easy monday.com is to use goes some way to explaining why it has such a high customer score (4.5/5) which was much higher than Jira’s (3.6/5).
+Clearly, customers who go for monday.com are, on average, more satisfied.

-When compared to Jira's pricing, with two paid plans costing $7.75 and $15.25 per user per month, these prices are slightly more expensive, putting monday at a bit of a disadvantage – in terms of value for money, our team gave Jira a 4.2/5, whilst monday.com only gained a 3.9/5.
-It's only a difference of a couple of dollars, though, so you shouldn't make a call just based on that.
+When compared to Jira’s pricing, with two paid plans costing $7.75 and $15.25 per user per month, these prices are slightly more expensive, putting monday.com at a bit of a disadvantage – in terms of value for money, our team gave Jira a 4.2/5, whilst monday.com only gained a 3.9/5.
+It’s only a difference of a couple of dollars, though, so you shouldn’t make a call just based on that.

-Is monday Better than Jira?
+Is monday.com better than Jira?

 Pros